zonneplan/KiBot/README.md

         - `plot_sheet_reference`: [boolean=true] Include the title-block.
         - `scaling`: [number=1.0] Scale factor (0 means autoscaling).
         - `separated`: [boolean=false] Print layers in separated pages.
+        - `title`: [string=''] Text used to replace the sheet title. %VALUE expansions are allowed.
+                   If it starts with `+` the text is concatenated.
         - `variant`: [string=''] Board variant to apply.

 * PDF Schematic Print (Portable Document Format)